 Graduate Students

 Nicole is interested in all things language- how it is learned, how it is used, and what this tells us about the brain.
 Nicole received her B.A. in Cognitive Science at University of Michigan (go blue!).
 Since then, she has worked as a lab manager for the Gelman Conceptual Development Lab and the Language Learning and Multisensory Brain (LLAMB) Lab, working closely with Susan Gelman, Richard Aslin, and David Lewkowicz.
 Outside of the lab, Nicole can be found taking long walks with her fur baby (Theo), cooking, or binge watching a series in record timing.
+Primary advisor: Adele Goldberg.

 B.A., 2019, Case Western Reserve University

 Fueled by his curiosity for the magic in the world, Jonathan plans to examine how the inherent mechanisms for learning and memory may have evolved, developed, and interacted with one another to give rise to complex human cognitive abilities.
 Jonathan previously worked with Dr. Brooke Macnamara at Case Western Reserve and later managed the Turk-Browne lab at Yale University.
 Besides research, Jonathan is a competitive powerlifter and enjoys exploring new brunch spots with his dog.
+Primary advisor: Jordan Taylor.

 Senior Honors Students